-You can set environment variables for a project by adding a special type of connection.
-Add a new data source in the left sidebar, and then either modify an existing "Environment variables" connection or add a new one:
+You can set environment variables for a project by adding a special type of Integration.
+Go to Integrations in the left sidebar, and then either modify an existing "Environment variables" integration or add a new one:

 Environment variables are a secure way to store secrets.
 They are stored encrypted, and decrypted only before mounting them into your project.